githubuniverseworkshops/grafting-monorepos/README.md

 # Set the new repository
 git remote add origin git@github.com:githubuniverseworkshops/grafting-repo.git
 ```
-5. Write a commit referencing to the previous repository as your firs commit in the new repository
+- **Step 5**: Write a commit referencing to the previous repository as your firs commit in the new repository
 ```
 # Add all files to the stage
 git add --all